kolawoleakins/traveloptionsflight/README.md

 # traveloptionsflight

-# This project is for Traveloptions.AFRICA Nigeria Limited
+# This project is for traveloptions.AFRICA Nigeria Limited

 # You are free to clone, but do good to let me know.